MrDestroyerSkid/Universal_UNC_Execution/README.md

+# NOTE: THIS ONLY USES LUA TO CREATE THE ENV, FUNCTIONS, ALL IS DUE TO EXECUTOR DEVELOPERS
 # Universal UNC Execution

 UNC also known as Unified Naming Convention execution for executor brand Universal UNC Execution is a "script" enviroment to launch the simple vanilla enviroment of unified scripting API, which make scripters code more easily on their brand executor
 # How can it work for you?